Edward R. Murrow Award (Radio Television Digital News Association)

 The Radio Television Digital News Association (formerly the Radio-Television News Directors Association) has been honoring outstanding achievements in electronic journalism with the Edward R. Murrow Awards since 1971.
-Among the most prestigious in news, the Murrow Awards recognize local and national news stories that uphold the RTDNA Code of Ethics, demonstrate technical expertise and exemplify the importance and impact of journalism as a service to the community.
+The Murrow Awards recognize local and national news stories that uphold the RTDNA Code of Ethics, demonstrate technical expertise and exemplify the importance and impact of journalism as a service to the community.
 Murrow Award winning work demonstrates the excellence that Edward R. Murrow made a standard for the broadcast news profession.

 Judging

 Submissions are judged by a panel of professional journalists.
 Entries from individual stations are judged regionally.
 The winners from each region are given a Regional Edward R. Murrow Award and entered into judging for the national awards.
 National award winners are recognized each October at the RTDNA Edward R. Murrow Awards Gala in New York City.
 It is possible for the judges to decide that none of the entries in a given category merit an award, in which case none will be offered.